Md-Rashedul-Islam-Rajib/bdit-server/README.md

 ## Overview

-The Prodigy Picks API is a RESTful service built with Node.js, Express, TypeScript, and MongoDB (ODM: Mongoose) that provides a robust backend for managing products, users, and shopping carts.
+The BDIT server is a RESTful service built with Node.js, Express, TScript, and MongoDB (ODM: Mongoose) that provides a robust backend for managing products, users, and shopping carts.
 This API supports user authentication, product management, cart operations, and more.

 ## Features